Object Types

 If your resource contains a type of object not covered by any of the existing tags, please use the other object type tag only.

 These object types were developed in collaboration with the community.
-Details of the specification of these object types and crosswalks to a number of community terminologies are available in the OSTrails digital object commons repository.
+Details of the specification of these object types and crosswalks to a number of community terminologies are available in the OSTrails digital object commons repositoryarrow-up-right.

 Any experimental or observational data; a body of structured information describing some topic(s) of interest.

-Example: Intact, a repository for protein interaction data. https://doi.org/10.25504/FAIRsharing.d05nwx
+Example: Intact, a repository for protein interaction data. https://doi.org/10.25504/FAIRsharing.d05nwxarrow-up-right

-IRI: https://schema.org/Dataset Definition source: modified from https://schema.org/Dataset
+IRI: https://schema.org/Datasetarrow-up-right Definition source: modified from https://schema.org/Datasetarrow-up-right

 Where the digital research object is